 Unlike a warranty deed, the quitclaim doesn't guarantee ownership is passing without any liens on the title.
 If property is being sold, the preferred deed is a warranty deed.
 Quitclaim deeds are a convenient way to transfer ownership between people who know each other.
 For example, quitclaim deeds are commonly used to remove a name after a divorce or add a name after a marriage.
 The person who is transferring, or "quitting," all or part of their ownership share is known as the grantor.
 If you're receiving the property, you are called the grantee.

 The property transfer tax only applies when the property changes hands.
 The tax is unrelated to the annual real estate property taxes the owner will need to pay based on the value of the home.
 The transfer tax is due when the grantee records the deed.
 For most real estate transactions, the tax is based on the sale price of the property or the fair market value.
 The tax rate varies, based on the county.
-At the time of publication, transfer tax rates were around 70 cents per $100.
+At the time of publication, transfer tax rates were around 70 cents per $100 or less.
 If you're claiming an exemption, the corresponding exemption code must be written on the deed.

 When a quitclaim deed is recorded to reflect a name change, there is no required tax because property isn't actually changing hands.
 If the liens exceed the property value, an exemption is available.
 Deeds recorded to change how the title is held are also exempt.
 For instance, a tax wouldn't be assessed if owners record a new deed to change the property from tenants in common to joint tenants with rights of survivorship.